blUeBUg200/soc-operations/README.md

     - Identify dependencies for the mission critical assets

 ### Age:I.M2 - Log Quality Analysis
-The integrated device logs should be analyzed on the below perspectives to ensure it adds value to our security monitoring,
+Integrate the assets with centralized management solution such as Security Information & Event Management(SIEM).
+Post integration, the logs should be subjected to below checks to ensure it adds value to our security monitoring,

 - Device Completeness
 - Data Field Completeness